Huda Ammori: Palestine Action

 In August, the Home Secretary Yvette Cooper accused Palestine Action of being a violent organisation.
 In response, Ammori said the government's claims were defamatory and untrue.
 She quoted the government's own analysis, conducted by the Joint Terrorism Analysis Centre (JTAC), which said it believed that "Palestine Action does not advocate for violence against persons".
 She said the organisation had been banned for "serious property damage for a political cause" rather than violence, as the Home Office had claimed.

-In September 2025, the Home Office's appeal against the judgement was heard.
-Judgment is expected in October.
+In September 2025, the Home Office's appeal against the judgment was heard.
+Judgment was expected in October.
 As of 5 October 2025, over 2,100 people have been arrested for supporting Palestine Action and hundreds have been charged.
 Amnesty International has said mass arrests conducted after the ban were "deeply concerning".

 Baroness Sue Carr in the Court of Appeal sided with Ammori in mid October.
 By this time over 2,100 people had been arrested.
-Carr blocked an application by the government to prevent Ammori from appealing the decision using normal procedures rather than the governments recommended (slower) route.
+Carr blocked an application by the government to prevent Ammori from appealing the decision using normal procedures rather than the government's recommended (slower) route.
 She said it was a "quicker means of challenging the order proscribing Palestine Action, than applying to deproscribe".
 Moreover she claimed the case has "backfired spectacularly" as the court allowed Ammori to add additional grounds to appeal the Home Office's ban.

-A Judicial review is scheduled for late November.
+A judicial review took place in late November and she was defended by Raza Husain who was a King's Counsel specialising in immigration law.
+He compared Palestine Action to the suffragettes who he said had an equal claim to be terrorists.

+In February 2026, the High Court ruled that the proscription was unlawful and contravened the Human Rights Act.
+However, the government intended to appeal.

+In June 2026, the Court of Appeal ruled that the government's proscription of Palestine Action as a terror organisation is lawful.